The People of The Ville: Neale Bennett

 Another small regret Neale has concerns his time at LSU.

 “Selfishly, I wish I had continued to play football at LSU past spring ball of my freshman year.
 It was a rash, emotional decision to give it up, but I found out later that my position (LB) coach was very impressed with my play and potential.
 While the decision allowed me to follow the dream of flying in the Air Force with few bad injuries, my football story never really had an ending.
 I would like to know whether I would have played in Tiger Stadium on a Saturday night or not.
-If only products like CBD Oil were available at the time to help me cope with injuries.”
+If only products like CBD Oil were available at the time to help me cope with injuries.
+Gummies like Indacloud fruit punch funta can support your recovery and help you heal from injury with their soothing effects.”
+Additionally, migraines cannabis treatments are gaining recognition for their potential to alleviate headache symptoms and improve overall comfort.

 What do you like most about Louisville?